SvyJ/svyj.github.io/_pages/index.md

 - **[Oct.
 2020]** 🌟 Svy.J was awarded the "First Class Scholarship" with the rank of 1/70.

 # 📚 Publications
-† Co-first Author, * Corresponding Author
+† Equal Contribution, * Corresponding Author

 ## 📑 Peer-Reviewed Publications